She Loves Biscotti

 • In a large bowl, whisk the eggs together with both sugars, vanilla extract and limoncello (or lemon juice) until mixture thickens slightly and turns a lighter color.

-• Add the liquid ingredients to the dry ingredients; stir with wooden spoon until just incorporated.
+• Add the dry ingredients to the wet ingredients; stir with a wooden spoon until just incorporated.

 • Use a large spoon to scoop out the dough and place it on the parchment lined cookie sheet.
 Add another scoop adjacent to the batter on the cookie sheet and keep going until two logs are formed.
 Space the logs about 3 inches apart.